eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 This is just funny.
 If you are feeling cheeky, you have full freedom to say "I prefer Alice to Bob, I prefer Bob to Clark, and I prefer Clark to Alice".
 You can't do this in a ranked method!

 Why would you do this?
 If you have a favorite, why would you vote against them?
 Well, this is America.
-You can do whatever you damn well please.
-Humans are messy, so *maybe* being intransitive floats your boat.
+You can do whatever you gosh darn please. *Maybe* being intransitive floats your boat.
 I won't judge.
+Or maybe you're just being silly.

 ## Where I'm Skeptical